spragaa/silence/README.md

     SELECT * FROM USERS;
     SELECT * FROM MESSAGES;

-## known bugs
+## known bugs + bugs suggestions
 1. user exp is broken -> try to cover all possible cases
 2. prettier.sh is broken?
 3. does it even make sense to use --clean in cmake?
 4. is it possib le to simplify setup_db scripts?
+5. is test_message_database even creates?

 ## next steps:
-1. implement request structure
-~~2. add password and authorization~~
+~~1. add password and authorization~~
-~~3. user registration and authorization (nearly there, save user nickname on client side)~~ ~~4. sending messages to the server (done)~~
+~~2. user registration and authorization (nearly there, save user nickname on client side)~~ ~~3. sending messages to the server (done)~~
-5. receiving messages by receiver user
+4. receiving messages by receiver user
-~~6. add password and authorization~~
+~~5. add password and authorization~~
-7. add user_metadata and message_metadata hadling on server side
+6. add user_metadata and message_metadata hadling on server side
-8. go through all comments in source code
-9. tests
+7. tests
-10. auto docs
+8. auto docs
-11. messenger interface in terminal
+9. messenger interface in terminal

+## refactoring stuff
+1. unify the way to compare Timestamps, parse them from/to string, int, json and pqxx::response
+2. go through all comments in source code
+3. implement request structure

 ## to do:
 1. disable multiple users in one app